 Life Orientation is excluded from all points' calculations and bonus points.

 6.2.1 FACULTY OF ENGINEERING AND TECHNOLOGY: MINIMUM ENTRY REQUIREMENTS

-The admission point score (APS) for the Faculty of Engineering and Technology admission requirement is shown in the following tables for different types of qualifications.
+The admission point score (APS) for the Faculty of Engineering and Technology admission requirement is shown in the tables below.